Diabetes can be well managed with healthy eating, combined with regular physical activity and weight management.

 Things to remember

-- Include a wide variety of healthy foods in your diet.
+- People with diabetes should follow a simple healthy eating plan.
+Include a wide variety of healthy foods in your diet.

 - You may need to reduce serving sizes to maintain or achieve a healthy weight.